-Dan Perjovschi is an artist, writer and cartoonist born in 1961 in Sibiu, Romania.
+Dan Perjovschi is an artist, writer and cartoonist born on 29 October 1961 in Sibiu, Romania.

 Perjovschi has over the past decade created drawings in museum spaces, most recently in the Museum of Modern Art in New York City in which he created the drawing during business hours for patrons to see.
 The drawings present a political commentary in response to current events.
 Another exhibition of Perjovschi's within a Portuguese bank consists of several comic strip style drawings which address more European issues such as Romania's acceptance to the EU and abortion legalization in Portugal.